On Jacobian group arithmetic for typical divisors on curves: Introduction

 In this article, we give a straightforward explicit condition for a divisor to be typical, for arbitrary $C$.
 For the $C_{3,4}$ case, we show that the algorithms in~\cite{FASKKM}, which involve two inversions (and approximately 125 multiplications) in $\fieldK$ per group operation in the Jacobian of a $C_{3,4}$ curve, give correct results and yield typical divisors as output, provided that both inversions can be carried out, i.e., that one encounters nonzero elements of $\fieldK$ at those two moments.
 Our general criterion for typicality can be expressed in terms of the rank of certain matrices, or equivalently in terms of the structure of suitable Gr\"obner bases for the ideal $I_D$ and its first syzygies.
 For an arbitrary curve $C$ with distinguished point $\Pinf$, we describe a modification of the algorithms from~\cite{FASKKM}, that allows us to carry out Jacobian arithmetic for typical elements.
-To our knowledge, this is the first set of algorithms for typical divisors on curves that involves a precise definition of typicality, and that can certify that the end result of one's operations is correct upon success, or else identify non-typical divisors encountered in the computation.
+To our knowledge, this is the first set of algorithms for typical divisors on curves that (1) works with a precise definition of typicality (and a weaker notion of semi-typicality), (2) gives necessary and sufficient conditions on the typicality of the input and/or output divisors to guarantee success of the algorithms, and (3) can certify that the end result of one's operations is correct upon success, or else identify non-typical divisors encountered in the computation.
 Although some of the proofs are delicate, we find the way in which the different ranks of subspaces fit together both intricate and pleasing.

 As a result of our current investigations, we discovered along the way a nontrivial speedup of the algorithms of~\cite{FASKKM}, that saves 19 multiplications in $\fieldK$ per operation in the Jacobian, a speedup of approximately 15\%.
 This is described in the appendix to this article.